 - Encouragement of a whole community approach to security and emergency management

 Applicants are encouraged to review the following documents (available upon request from your program coordinator):

 - National Preparedness Report

 How to apply Apply for a Nonprofit Security Grant

-More info about Apply for a Nonprofit Security Grant
+More info for Apply for a Nonprofit Security Grant

 Yes, it would be helpful if all the documents used the same file naming convention.